 To add Neve Summing:

 - In the Input row of a bus or the Main track, click the Console button, and choose Neve Summing.

 - Set the controls for Headroom (HR), Trim, and Impedance.

 To adjust controls on multiple tracks, select multiple tracks, then change the controls on one track.
-A Track Group (Command+G) or Selection Grouping (Mixing > Selection Grouping, or Command+G) must be enabled to adjust Neve Summing settings on multiple tracks at one time.
+A Track Group (Command+G) or Selection Grouping (Mixing > Selection Grouping, or Control+G) must be enabled to adjust Neve Summing settings on multiple tracks at one time.